seemyer/recipes/docs/test/brew_checklist.md

 - [ ] Begin sanitizing post-boil equipment, including wort chiller.
 - [ ] Flame out, measure wort volume.

-## 📋 Chill & Pitch
+## 📋 chill & pitch
 - [ ] Submerge sanitized wort chiller, mount stirrer, and turn Boil Kettle pick-up tube to 10:00 orientation.
 - [ ] Activate wort chiller and stirrer, then cool to 170°F.
 - [ ] Add whirlpool hop addition in mesh bag.
 - [ ] Re-activate wort chiller and stirrer, then cool to less than 70°F (recover hot waste water for cleaning).
 - [ ] Remove wort chiller, then whirlpool with stirrer for 2 minutes.
-- [ ] Raise valve edge of Boil Kettle on block, and wait 60 minutes to settle trub.
+- [ ] Raise valve edge of Boil Kettle on block, and wait 30 minutes to settle trub.
 - [ ] Prep fermenter and serving keg, then continue equipment clean-up.
 - [ ] Turn pick-up tube to 12:00 orientation, and transfer wort to fermentation vessel.
 - [ ] Transfer trub, record trub volume, and transfer to pitcher in fridge to reserve as speise for spunding and FFT.